Caves and castles, waterfalls and wine, onsen, skiing and paragliding

 Niimi can be reached easily by train from Okayama Station in about 90 minutes.

 The best way to tour the Niimi area is by car.
 You can rent a car in Okayama and drive to Niimi via Route 180, which is a major thoroughfare from Okayama to Yonago, with Niimi in the middle.
 You can also rent cars in Niimi itself.

-One of the four major towns that make up Niimi.
-Tetta Town has one of Okayama's famous vineyards, Tetta Winery, situated on a mountaintop.
-The award-winning winery has recently opened a cafe to give visitors the best foodie experience to enjoy with the wines.
+Tetta Town in Niimi is home to one of Okayama's famous vineyards, Domaine Tetta, situated on a mountaintop.
+The award-winning winery has recently opened a cafe to give visitors a foodie experience to enjoy with the wines.

 The Chiya area in Niimi is where Chiya beef is raised.
 You'll find Chiya beef at high-end restaurants in Tokyo and Osaka, but Niimi has more reasonably priced restaurants where you can enjoy a prime cut or two.

 The Chiya area has one of the area's largest onsen resorts.
-At the Ibuki-no-Sato Japanese-style hotel you can enjoy a daytime soak without an overnight stay.
+At Niimi Chiya Ibuki-no-Sato Onsen, you can enjoy a daytime soak without an overnight stay.
 Either way, you can enjoy lunch or dinner after your bath, including grilled Chiya beef if you like.

 During winter there are lots of snow activities to enjoy with the family.
-The Ibuki-no-Sato resort has a ski area, complete with three lifts and five runs, with a variety of rails and a wall for snowboarders and freestyle enthusiasts.
+The Ibuki-no-Sato Ski Resort has a ski area, complete with three lifts and five runs, with a variety of rails and a wall for snowboarders and freestyle enthusiasts.

 Osa Town is famous for its paragliding and adventure activities.
 Located in a valley, it is a perfect location to try paragliding.

-Osa is one of the best locations in Okayama to view fireflies (from May to July).
+Niimi is one of the best locations in Okayama to view fireflies (from May to July).
 Osa Town is known for its paragliding and adventure activities.
-There is a spectacular fireworks show in summer, and rice harvest festivals—which are earlier in the year because winter arrives early here.
+There is a spectacular fireworks show in summer, and rice harvest festivals.
 River and cave trekking are exciting activities to do year round.

 The caves of Ikura-do and Maki-do are popular places, and there are fishing spots along the Takahashi River.
 Areas near dams offer hikers a place to explore lush green forests.